Skip to main content

 Applications of Metadata

-• Search Engine Optimization (SEO): Enhances web content ranking with metadata-driven keywords
+2. Search Engine Optimization (SEO): Enhances web content ranking with metadata-driven keywords.

-• Data Warehousing: Facilitates ETL (extract, transform, and load) processes by defining data lineage
+3. Data Warehousing: Facilitates extract, transform, and load (ETL) processes and other data integration approaches by defining data lineage.

-• Digital Asset Management (DAM): Organizes media files for efficient retrieval
+4. Digital Asset Management (DAM): Organizes media files for efficient retrieval.

-• Business Intelligence (BI): Provides metadata-driven insights for analytics
+5. Business Intelligence (BI): Provides metadata-driven insights for analytics.

-• Cybersecurity and Compliance: Maintains data privacy with access controls and audit logs
+6. Cybersecurity and Compliance: Maintains data privacy with access controls and audit logs.

 Best Practices for Metadata Management